Reverse Mortgage Loans

 3. Fixed Monthly Payments

-Important facts about the reverse mortgage program
+Important facts about the reverse mortgage loan program

 • The loan is due when the last borrower passes away or moves into a long term care facility for 12 consecutive months with no prospect of returning back to the home.
 The loan will also be due if you decide to move to a new residence, sell the home, or refinance.